Volunteer: Interested in becoming a Foster?

 - Off-site event helper (set up, break down, answer visitor questions)

-- Dog Adoption Counselor (match potential adopters with the perfect companion)
+- Dog or Cat Adoption Counselor (match potential adopters with the perfect companion)

 Restrictions for our Volunteers

 Town and Country Humane Society is a private, non-profit, all-volunteer organization.
-We accept a limited number of new volunteers when we are open due to a limitation of our training staff.
-Unless an organization has sent you to us and you will be getting credit for your hours,
+We accept a limited number of new volunteers when we are open due to a limitation of our training staff during the pandemic.
+If an organization has sent you to earn volunteer or community service hours we can accommodate by offering credit for chore based tasks.